max7586/GitHub-Assignment-/README.md

 The user must be able to make multiple searches and see only the results for the current search.
 This exercise should take about an hour to complete.
 If you're having trouble, attend a Q&A session or reach out on Slack for help.

-Checkpoint
-Submit your ideas or a link to your work here and use it as a conversation starter during your next mentor session.